dbt-labs/docs.getdbt.com/website/docs/faqs/tests/available-tests.md

 ---
 title: What tests are available for me to use in dbt?
-Description: “Types of tests to use in dbt”
+Description: "Types of tests to use in dbt"
-sidebar_label: ‘Available test to use in dbt’
+sidebar_label: 'Available test to use in dbt'
 id: available-tests

 ---